saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

 The results will be saved in the `Results/Inferred_Graphs/`.
 The codes uses a variety of *standard* methods to perform the digitization task (including [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) and simple thresholding techniques).

+### Step 4: Evaluating the Performance and Plotting the Resuls
+Finally, we can evaluate the performance of the algorithm according to different criteria
+1. Quality of association matrix: we calculate the *average* of the values returned by the algorithm (i.e. it's "beliefs") for excitatiroy, inhibitory and non-existen ("void") connections.
+In principle, we expect the average for excitatory connections be higher than void and then higher than the inhibitory connections.
+2. Quality of adjacency matrix: after transforming the association matrix into the a ternary digital one, we can calculate *[precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall)* to find out how accurately the algorithm is capable of identifying excitatory and inhibitory connections.

 ### Options List